 (3) Consists of trading costs, premises and equipment, communication and technology, interest, general and administrative, amortization of tangible and intangible assets, and development costs.
-(4) Restructuring costs for the year ended March 31, 2016 were related to the staff reductions in our US, Canada and UK capital markets operations and the closure of our Barbados office in Other

-(a) Restructuring costs for the year ended watch 51, 2010 were related to the start reductions in our do, canada and the cupital markets operations and certain the cusit of the start reductions in our do, canada and the cupital markets operations and certain executive changes in our Corporate and the cusit of the start reductions and certain executive changes in our Corporate and the cusit of the start reductions and certain executive changes in our UK & Europe and US capital markets operations.
-Fiscal 2015 restructuring costs were in connection with certain executive changes in our Corporate and Other segment, the closure of the Geneva office in our UK & Europe an wealth management operations, certain real estate and office closure costs, as well as the reorganization of our Canadian, UK & Europe and US capital markets operations.
-Fiscal 2014 restructuring costs include expenses mainly in connection with restructuring of our sales and trading operations in Canada and the UK & Europe and certain office closure costs.
+(4) Restructuring costs for the year ended March 31, 2016 were related to the staff reductions in our US, Canada and UK capital markets operations and the closure of our Barbados office in Other Foreign Locations, as well as charges related to staff reductions and certain executive changes in our Corporate and Other segment.
+Fiscal 2015 restructuring costs were in connection with certain executive changes in our Corporate and Other segment, the closure of the Geneva office in our UK & European wealth management operations, certain real estate and office closure costs, as well as the reorganization of our Canadian, UK & Europe and US capital markets operations.
+Fiscal 2014 restructuring costs include expenses mainly in connection with restructuring of our sales and trading operations in Canada and the UK & Europe, and certain office closure costs.
 (5) Impairment of goodwill and other assets for the year ended March 31, 2016 was in connection with our UK, US and Canada capital markets and our Other Foreign Locations - Singapore and

-(5) Impairment of goodwill and other assets for the year ended March 31, 2016 was in connection with our UK, US and Canada capital markets and our Other Foreign Locations - Singapore and Australia operations.
+Australia operations.
 Impairment of goodwill for the year ended March 31, 2015 is in connection with our Singapore- and China-based operations.

-(6) Book value per diluted common share is calculated as total common shareholders' equity divided by the number of diluted common shares outstanding including estimated amounts in respect of share issuance commitments and adjusted for shares purchased under the normal course issuer bid and not yet cancelled, and estimated forfeitures in respect of unvested share awards under share-based payment plans.
+(6) Book value per diluted common share is calculated as total common shareholders' equity divided by the number of diluted common shares outstanding including estimated amounts in respect of share issuance commitments and adjusted for shares purchased under the normal course issuer bid and not yet cancelled, and estimated forfeitures in respect of unvested share awards under